seshanbrothers/projects/PIX3LPLOTT3R/README.md

 PIX3L PLOTT3R is a series of printing robots made with LEGO MINDSTORMS EV3s.
 Different versions provide different features.
 Some feature a paper feeder, some feature LEGO markers, some feature multiple EV3s working together and some can even be built with just one set.
 Each version has a different print mechanism.
 We will share the project build and code files for each version here.
 Build the one that best fits your needs or build them all!

-**PIX3L PLOTT3R 2.0 EV3-Dev Edition:** This Plotter is programmed entirely in Python.
-It will require you to understand EV3-Dev (www.ev3dev.org) and Python.
+**PIX3L PLOTT3R 2.0 - EV3-Dev Edition:** This Plotter is programmed entirely in Python.
+It will require you to understand EV3-Dev (www.ev3dev.org) and know Python.

 **PIX3L PLOTT3R 3.0:** Has a paper feeder and uses regular, fine line markers.

 ![picture](V3/Pix3lv3.png)

 **PIX3L PLOTT3R 4.0:** Paper does not feed.
-Uses up to two LEGO Makers (coming soon)
+Uses up to two LEGO Markers (coming soon)

-**PIX3L PLOTT3R Home Edition:** Plotter made with a single 31313 set (coming soon)
+**SCRIB3 - PIX3L PLOTT3R Home Edition:** This Plotter is made with a single LEGO MINDSTORMS 31313 set.
+Instructions and code are coming soon.

-**Holiday Card Plott3r:** This is a special edition of PIX3L PLOTT3R that requires three LEGO MINDSTORMS EV3s.
+**Holiday Card Plott3r -  PIX3L PLOTT3R Christmas Edition:** This is a special edition of PIX3L PLOTT3R that requires three LEGO MINDSTORMS EV3s.
 Video
  <a href="https://youtu.be/XGDPLqzy6EA">YouTube Video by the LEGO Group</a>.
 Instructions coming soon.

 ![picture](projects/HolidayPlott3r.JPG)